Arthur J. Serratelli: Bishop of Paterson

 Serratelli served as the chair of the International Commission on English in the Liturgy, and the Catholic co-chair, together with the Baptist theologian Paul Fiddes, of the International Theological Consultation between Catholics and Baptists.
 Pope Francis appointed Serratelli a member of the Congregation for Divine Worship and the Discipline of the Sacraments on October 28, 2016.
-On February 15, 2019, the dioceses of New Jersey released a list of priests and deacons who had been credibly accused of sexual abuse.
+In February 2019, the dioceses of New Jersey released a list of priests and deacons who had been credibly accused of sexual abuse.
 Eleven priests came from the Diocese of Paterson.
 Serratelli made this statement:If you have been a victim of sexual abuse, my prayers and heart go out to you for this horrible action which has been committed against you.
-I pray for your healing and, on behalf of myself, our diocese and the Catholic Church, I deeply and sincerely apologize for the pain that you have endured.Having reached the mandatory retirement age of 75, Serratelli submitted his resignation, which Pope Francis accepted on April 15, 2020.
+I pray for your healing and, on behalf of myself, our diocese and the Catholic Church, I deeply and sincerely apologize for the pain that you have endured.

+Retirement

+Having reached the mandatory retirement age of 75, Serratelli submitted his resignation as bishop of Paterson, which Pope Francis accepted on April 15, 2020.
 Serratelli served as apostolic administrator of the Diocese of Paterson until his successor was installed.